holoscanner/holoscanner.github.io/proposal.md

 ### Mesh Region Scoring

 In order to decide whether a region needs to be scanned, it's necessary to determine the quality of that region's current scan.
 A region should be scanned if individual models are inconsistent and the alignment error is high, or if the region has no data whatsoever.
-There exist several edge cases, however.
+There exists at least one edge case, however.

 **Scene Complexity and Unscannable Regions**:
 There exist cases in which a region cannot be scanned, or is too complex to be scanned accurately.
 A mirror, for example, may be seen hundreds of times from different perspectives, but may never produce a consistent model of its true geometry.
 Therefore, it may be necessary to identify the number of observations that have been given for a particular region and if a consistent model has not been generated, either forego reconstruction of that region or produce an estimate given its surroundings.